 Heather Kirchart, VMD

 Dr. Kirchart’s parents bred Saint Bernards, so growing up, she has had ample opportunity to see veterinarians at work.
 As a girl, she would tell any one interested that she was going to be a veterinarian.
 She worked at kennels as a teenager, and later as a vet assistant.
-She completed her undergraduate studies at Penn State University and received her Doctorate of Veterinary Medicine degree from the University of Pennsylvania.
+She completed her undergraduate studies at Penn State University and received her Veterinariae Medicinae Doctoris from the University of Pennsylvania.
 Columbia Pike Animal Hospital was her very first, (and last, she says) staff position.
-We have enjoyed her as a teammate since 2002.
+We have enjoyed her as a part of our team since 2002.
 Dr. Kirchart enjoys all aspects of caring for animals but excels in the areas of soft tissue surgery and abdominal ultrasonography.

 Matt Novarr, DVM

 Dr. Novarr knew that he wanted to be a veterinarian early in life when at only nine, he cared for a neighbor’s horses in Connecticut, where he was born and raised.
 He has also had the opportunity to work with animals in South Africa and Australia before deciding to focus on cats and dogs in a small animal practice.
-He enjoys all aspects of veterinary care, including internal medicine and dermatology, as well as basic surgeries like spays, neuters, mass removals and dental work.
+He enjoys all aspects of veterinary care, including internal medicine and treating allergies, as well as basic surgeries like spay and neuter, mass removals and dental work.

 Dr. Novarr’s clients get the benefit of not only his practical skills but his willingness to educate and offer prompt communication.
 He avails himself via phone or email to answer questions or explain treatment.
 He appreciates and enjoys the opportunity to bond with his pet families long term.